itlyons/mapbox-test/README.md

 # mapbox-test
-Testing Mapbox functionality for Civic Technology
+Testing Mapbox functionality for Civic Technology (CAPP 30310)

 Under the City of Chicago's short-term rental ordinance, buildings may be placed on a list which excludes tenants or owners in that building from renting their unit for 31 days or less.